 Burroughs Martians.
 Things seem rougher and more hard bitten.

 Is it simply that difference in the observer's perspective?

 Yes.
 But there's more going on.

-Look at who Burroughs writes about: Princesses and Fighting men,
+Look at who Burroughs writes about: Princesses and

-of the Barsoomian heap.
+at the top of the Barsoomian heap.

 Brackett on the other hand, sets her sights considerably

 lower.
 Basically, it's Thug Life.
 Eric John Stark

 is no John Carter.
 Rather, he's a self destructive loaner and

 low life, out on the fringes of society.
 His friends are thieves

 and brigands, literally.
 His milieu, the world he moves through,

 are mercenaries, barbarians and cutthroats.
 With no real direction,

 and isolated Kushat, are at best backwaters and boondocks.